Gap between U.S. and German two-year yields widest since 2006

 "Spread widening at the short-end could go further because markets are only discounting a 60 percent chance of a December Fed rate move, so if there is a hike that will be a surprise," said KBC's Lammens.

-Ten-year Bund yields, the benchmark for euro zone borrowing costs, were flat at 0.60 percent.
-Most bond yields in the region were unchanged or slightly higher.
+Ten-year Bund yields, the benchmark for euro zone borrowing costs, were down 1 basis point at 0.59 percent.
+Most bond yields in the region were steady or slightly lower.

 Spain sold 3.4 billion euros of 10-, 30 year bonds and five-year inflation linked bonds.
 Yields on two of the three bonds sold fell following the signals from the ECB.

 France sold almost 8 billion euros of long-term bonds.
-(Reporting by Marius Zaharia and Dhara Ranasinghe)
+(Reporting by Marius Zaharia and Dhara Ranasinghe; Editing by Alison Williams)

+LONDON, April 6 Two former Barclays traders were acquitted by a jury on Thursday of conspiring to rig benchmark interest rates.

+BERLIN, April 6 Some European banks' problems with bad loans are not signs of a new financial crisis but are rather remnants of the crisis of 2008, European Commission Vice President Valdis Dombrovskis said on Thursday.